JackAlexanderClark/VideoGames_eCommerce/README.md

 It uses AI generated art-work, using the cutting edge DALLE-2 (https://openai.com/dall-e-2), it can creates images from human text prompts.
 Attributes such as styles can be applied to mimic artists or effects.

-Similar, to CHAT-GPT another OpenAI product it is trained on large quantities of images.
+Similar, to CHAT-GPT another OpenAI product it is trained on large quantities of images and studies the relationship between objects.

 ### A step by step guide through the app